 Value based bidding is most helpful if various conversions have different value for your business or if you have a specific Return On Ads Spend (ROAS) target that you're trying to achieve.

 The table below can help you find out which bidding strategy is best for your campaign.

 How it works

 Some conversions may return a higher ROAS and some may return a lower ROAS, but altogether Google Ads will try to keep your conversion value per cost equal to the target ROAS you set.
-For example, if you set a target ROAS of 500%, Google Ads will automatically adjust your bids to try to maximize your conversion value, while reaching this target ROAS.
-To help improve your performance in the ad auction, this strategy adjusts bids using real-time signals like device, browser, location, time of day, etc. It also automatically adjusts bids based on whether or not someone is on one of your remarketing lists.
+For example, if you set a target ROAS of 500%, Google Ads will adjust your bids to try to maximize your conversion value, while reaching this target ROAS (find details of the example below).
+To help improve your performance in the ad auction, this strategy adjusts bids using real-time signals such as device, browser, location, and time of day.
+It also uses AI to adjust bids based on whether or not someone is on one of your remarketing lists.

 Here's the math:

 $5 USD in sales ÷ $1 USD in ad spend x 100% = 500% target ROAS

 Then, Google Ads will set your max.
 CPC bids to maximize your conversion value, while trying to reach your target ROAS of 500%.